michaelshiloh/robotaPsyche/lectureNotes.md

 **The vehicle desires to move towards the target at maximum speed**

 How do we apply this?
-We scale the `desiredVelocity` to fit:
+We set the `desiredVelocity` magnitude to our maximum speed (which we arbitrarily set at some number):

 ````
 // Get the vector to the target